vinhnx/VT.ai/README.md

 ##### Packages Management

 1. You can use native Python `pip` to install packages dependencies without installing `rye`.
 If so, you can skip these steps and proceed to the [Usage](https://github.com/vinhnx/VT.ai?tab=readme-ov-file#usage) section below.
-2. If want to use `rye`, and had it installed from the [Prerequisites step](https://github.com/vinhnx/VT.ai?tab=readme-ov-file#prerequisites), you can skip these steps and proceed to the [Usage](https://github.com/vinhnx/VT.ai?tab=readme-ov-file#usage) section below.
+2. [Recommended] If want to use `rye`, and had it installed from the [Prerequisites step](https://github.com/vinhnx/VT.ai?tab=readme-ov-file#prerequisites), you can skip these steps and proceed to the [Usage](https://github.com/vinhnx/VT.ai?tab=readme-ov-file#usage) section below.
 Otherwise you can install `rye` by following these steps:

 > a.
 Install `rye` (Python packages manager):
 >